r-hub/blog/content/post/2025-02-13-lazy/index.md

 ## Conclusion

 In the context of lazy evaluation and lazy database operations we can think of lazy as a sort of parcimonious procrastination.
+For lazy database operations, the laziness is what supports optimization of the whole pipeline.
 In the case of frugal file modifications in pkgdown and potools or frugal testing with lazytest, lazy means an informed decision is made on the spot on whether a computation is needed.
 In the case of lazy quantifiers in regular expressions, lazy means stingy.

 Overall, an user can expect "lazy" to mean "less waste", but it is crucial that the documentation of the particular piece of software at hand clarifies the meaning and the potential trade-offs.